tsirif/uLA/README.md

 train a proxy for the bias variable by fitting a linear layer on top of the extracted representation, and then use the bias proxy to train a debiased network with logit adjustment and to perform bias-unsupervised validation on the debiased network, as it trains, at each epoch.

+Code base is built upon the [*solo-learn*](https://github.com/vturrisi/solo-learn) library for self-supervised learning algorithms.
+We make its license available in the `LICENSE_solo_learn` file.